🤧 Skin & Coat

 Select a Novel Protein or Hydrolyzed Protein Food

-Choose an ingredient your dog has never eaten before β duck, venison, kangaroo, rabbit, or insect protein.
-Hydrolyzed protein foods break down proteins small enough that the immune system no longer recognizes them.
+Choose an ingredient your dog has never eaten before — duck, venison, kangaroo, rabbit, or insect protein, paired with a novel carbohydrate (sweet potato, peas).
+Hydrolyzed protein foods break proteins down below the immune response threshold and are especially useful when multiple protein allergies are suspected.

-Feed ONLY the new food for 8β12 weeks.
-No treats, no table scraps, no flavored supplements β even a small amount of the old allergen can reset the entire test period.
+Feed only the new food for 8–12 weeks — no treats, no table scraps, no flavored supplements, no flavored chews.
+Mueller et al. (2016): even a single exposure to the allergen can reset the entire test period.
+Every family member must follow the rule.

 Evaluate Symptom Improvement